c0vo/Deus/README.md

 | Embeddings (3072-dim) | `gemini-embedding-001` |

 Background jobs run on APScheduler: the ETL cycle every 15 minutes, market scanning every 10, sector analysis every 15, an insider scan at 07:00 and Korean investor flows at 18:00 KST, daily predictions and resolution, and weekly model retraining.

-### Smart money

-Positioning gets treated as a real input rather than a sidebar widget — `data/tickers.py` routes each ticker to the right source, so the US/KR split lives in one place.

-SEC EDGAR gives **Form 4** (an insider traded, disclosed within 2 business days) and **SC 13D/13G** (someone crossed 5% ownership, within 10 days).
-Both are free, need no key, and are far timelier than a quarterly 13F.
-The client is `httpx` + `xml.etree` rather than a filing SDK, because `pyarrow` and `lxml` are miserable to build on the phone.

-Korea has no equivalent, so Deus reads the daily 기관 (institutional) and 외국인 (foreign) net-trading figures from Naver Finance — one of the few places that question has a genuinely daily answer.

 ## Quick start